openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

   :depth: 2

 To supplement the student data available from the Instructor Dashboard, you can use the charts and reports that are available from edX Insights.
+With Insights, you can monitor student activity and review the number of students who, each week, interacted with your course.
 For more information, see `Using edX Insights`_.

 .. _PII: